cmcgee-mac/norm/README.md

 ## First Class Statements

-Inline statements like the one above are best used for simple queries that can be more easily verified by code inspection and are unlikely to change very often.
+Private statements like the one above are best used for simple queries that can be more easily verified by code inspection and are unlikely to change very often.
-For re-usable and more complex queries you can put them statically into a class as in the following example.
+For re-usable and more complex queries you can add them as statics into a class as in the following example.

 ```java